 Back to the HomePage.

-Starting with Fast Downward 19.06, we release the planner in four flavours: tarball, Singularity, Docker and Vagrant.
-We provide below a few instructions to get you started as quickly as possible, but you can find a more detailed description on ObtainingAndRunningFastDownward and PlannerUsage.
+Fast Downward is released in four flavours: tarball, Singularity, Docker and Vagrant.
+We provide below a few instructions to get you started as quickly as possible.
+You can find a more detailed description on ObtainingAndRunningFastDownward and PlannerUsage.

 What flavour is for me?